A Marketing Investment

 We sincerely hope you will consider becoming an annual partner with the Sacramento LGBT Community Center and renew or become a new sponsor of one or more of our signature events this year.

-In its third year, Mama’s Making Bacon unites nearly 250 (and growing) Center supporters and provides a heaping helping of tales at the water cooler and colorful Facebook posts for weeks after the event.
+Mama’s Makin’ Bacon unites nearly 300 Center supporters and provides a heaping helping of tales at the water cooler and colorful Facebook posts for weeks after the event.

 Thirty years ago, bold visionaries first created a haven where LGBT people could build community, find affirmation and lead self-sufficient, healthy, well-adjusted lives.
 Although the landscape for LGBT people has altered significantly, the Center’s role as a community cornerstone has not wavered, thanks to dedicated, tireless champions whose bold leadership and behind-the-scenes activism has transformed our community.